swkim95/dual-readout_TB/README.md

     ![img desc](./doc/ntuple_dir.png)
 - `TBntupler.py` : Read raw data (.dat format) and create ntuples (.root format)
 - `TBvalidator.py` : Read both raw data and ntulple, and compare their contents to make sure everything is well copied to ntuple

+>__Note__ For ntupler and validator, one does not need to compile them for running it

 - **How to run ntupler**
     ```sh